 However, geofences and beacons on their own will not increase sales or improve the user experience.
 You need to think about what content to display and when, being careful to limit notifications so that your app is helpful rather than annoying.
 In theory, you can do all of this in your app yourself, but in practice some trial and error will be required to tailor the frequency and content you send to your users to maximise the effectiveness of a campaign.
 To avoid having to constantly update your app with new notification strategies or content, you can use Kumulos to define geofences and beacons and then build, run, report (and refine) automated marketing campaigns to increase sales and improve the user experience.

-If you have not already done so, signup for a free 30 day trial of Kumulos today.
+If you have not already done so, start your free trial of Kumulos today.